Killing Mr. Griffin (film): Synopsis

 Mr. Griffin is a stern high school English teacher with a reputation for having high standards and being tough on his students.
 When popular athlete Mark Kinney arrives to class late, Mr. Griffin berates him and threatens to expel him from class unless he begs to be allowed back.
 Mark pitches the idea of kidnapping and humiliating Mr. Griffin to his friends: Dave, Jeff, Tori, and Bree.
 They decide that to kidnap Mr. Griffin, they will need a decoy.
 Mark chooses Susan McConnell, a dedicated student who longs to be part of the popular crowd.
 Dave, whom Susan has a crush on, invites her to hang out with the group.
 They inform her of their plan, which Mark minimizes as a harmless senior prank, but Susan refuses to help.
 She eventually agrees after being humiliated by Mr. Griffin during class.

 On Mark’s orders, Susan meets with Mr. Griffin after school.
 Once everyone has left, Susan walks him to his car in the empty parking lot, where he acknowledges he has been tough on her and recognizes her potential.
 Mark, Dave, and Jeff attack him and subdue him with chloroform.
 Susan runs away and refuses to participate any further.
 The group blindfolds and binds Mr. Griffin and takes him to the woods.
 Using a voice changer, they taunt him, while Tori and Bree video tape the incident, but Mark accidentally reveals his real voice, which alerts Mr. Griffin to his identity.
 He reveals that he has a heart condition and requires his medication, but they are unable to find it, believing it was lost during the struggle.
 Mark tells Mr. Griffin he will let him go if he agrees to stop being strict, but he angrily refuses.
-Mark finds Mr. Griffin’s medication on the ground but secretly places it in his pocket.
+Mark finds Mr. Griffin’s medication on the ground but secretly places it in his pocket when Mr. Griffin continuously refuses.
 He convinces the group to leave Mr. Griffin in the woods until later that night.
 When they return, they discover that Mr. Griffin has died.
 Susan insists they all go to the police, but Mark refuses, arguing his death was an accident and that they will all go to jail.
 He convinces everyone to bury his body and cover up the crime.